 When you stop sharing a channel, DMs with members from the other organisation will remain open unless explicitly disconnected.
 If you do want to disconnect DM access, you can do that from the admin dashboard.

-Tips for working in shared channels
+Tips for working in the same channel

 We recommend sharing a set of best practices with the connecting organisation when your project kicks off.
 This could include: